ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Metadata_spreadsheet/wrangling_best_practices.md

 ### Donor organism

 * Fetal samples are their own donors
-* If it is a fetal donor age should be gestational age
+* If it is a fetal donor gestational age should be filled instead of organism age
 * Use HSAPDV for human-specific development stages.
 Avoid using over-specific ontologies for non-fetal donors, as we have the "age" field for that, favouring ontologies such as “child stage” or “human adult stage”.
   * Use EFO for humans only when<span style="color:red"> age is not publicly available for GDPR-affected donors</span> (Living individuals)
-* If donors are alive at the time of biomaterial collection, **you shouldn’t ask for extra metadata to the authors**.
-This is to maintain consistency with our GDPR guidelines, that state that for living organisms, we wrangle data that is publicly available (Diagram here [https://ebi-ait.github.io/hca-ebi-wrangler-central/SOPs/GDPR_Guidelines.html](https://ebi-ait.github.io/hca-ebi-wrangler-central/SOPs/GDPR_Guidelines.html))
+* If OA DCA has been signed, you should stick to the metadata that the authors provide and **you shouldn’t ask for extra metadata to the authors**.
 * Donor organism name can match the description
 * If the dataset is curated from publicly available sources, chances are the donor **organism does not have an accession.** Sample accessions are usually generated automatically by ENA/SRA when archiving, and usually scientists take samples as the input to the sequencing processes.
 * Genus species is required even though it's not schema required